yesyinka/blog_source/_posts/2014-02-26-oop-concepts-in-python.markdown

 Well this is very important.
 In Python, a class is not just the schema used to build an object.
 Rather, the class is a shared living object, which code is accessed at run time.

 As we already tested, however, attributes are not stored in the class but in every instance, due to the fact that `__init__` works on `self` when creating them.
-Classes can be given _class attributes_, that is attributes that are stored in the class object, thus being shared among the class instances
+Classes, however, can be given attributes like any other object; with a terrific effort of imagination, let's call them _class attributes_.
+As you can expect, class attributes are shared among the class instances just like their container

 ``` python
 class Door(object):